payara/Payara-Community-Documentation/documentation/extended-documentation/app-deployment/descriptor-elements.md

 Used to whitelist packages on **extreme classloading isolation**.
 Whitelisted packages are taken into account by the server when scanning libraries included on the server.

-For more information about extreme classloading isolation works on Payara Server, see the [Enhanced Classloading](/documentation/extended-documentation/classloading.md) section.
+For more information about how extreme classloading isolation works on Payara Server, see the [Enhanced Classloading](/documentation/extended-documentation/classloading.md) section.

 ### `enable-implicit-cdi`